ElhamFabe/ReadMe_Generator/README.md

  ---

   ### Installation:
+  - Fork repository
+ - Install node.js
+ - run app.js on integrated terminal (VSCode) or
+ - run on terminal (macOS) or git bash (windows) (check to see if your are in the right path)
-  Run  terminal on Mac or git bash on windows, input npm install (npm i)
+ - npm install (npm i)
+ - run node index.js

   #### Tests:
 NaN